 Dana: I’ve lived here for ten years and I still like exploring the area.
 Every time, I find something new.
 I grew up in Devon and I’m a country girl at heart so I can’t handle Oxford Street but I do like it around here.
-I work at Guys and in my time off I like to go swimming at the Castle Centre and maybe have a browse in the shopping centre.
+I work at Guys and in my time off I like to go swimming at the Castle Centre .
 Walworth Road has the best charity shops and, being a bit of a pound shop bargain hunter, it’s a good place for a wander.

 Hugo: There’s always something going on around here, whatever time of day it is.
 Corsica Studios has good club nights and gigs and I used to enjoy going to The Coronet.
 I like the South American places underneath the arches for a coffee and you can buy good Spanish produce there too.
 The tunnels under the roundabout were awful so I think it’s great they’ve removed them and pedestrianised the area more.

 Sul: When I was growing up, Elephant and Castle was a bit rough around the edges but things have improved since then and now there’s a good vibe.
 I cycle and it’s been much better since they got rid of the roundabout.
-I like the multi-cultural atmosphere too, especially the Latin American places around the shopping centre where you can eat and salsa dance.
+I like the multi-cultural atmosphere too, especially the Latin American places where you can eat and salsa dance.

 Nadira: One thing I really love about this area is the variety of food.
 I’ve lived here for over 35 years and whatever kind of food you want you can find, from West African and Latin American to Chinese.
-It’s all there in the shopping centre and in the arches nearby.
 It’s also great for public transport.
 You can get a bus to anywhere you want from Elephant and Castle.